-Staff will also be made aware and receive training to recognise signs of other safeguarding issues that can put children at risk of harm (included in Part 1 of Keeping Children Safe in Education, specifically "Safeguarding issues" and Annex: Further information).
+Staff will also be made aware and receive training to recognise signs of other safeguarding issues that can put children at risk of harm (included in Part 1 of Keeping Children Safe in Education).

 2 Executive summary

 This policy applies to all employees and associated governors, including volunteers.